Axway/streams-open-docs/content/en/docs/install/_index.md

 #### Performance tuning

-The following embedded MariaDB configuration values can be updated:
+You can update the following embedded MariaDB configuration values:

-* `wait-timeout` - update by setting the [Helm parameters](/docs/install/helm-parameters-reference/) `embeddedMariadb.waitTimeout`.
+* `wait-timeout` - update by setting the [Helm parameter](/docs/install/helm-parameters-reference/) `embeddedMariadb.waitTimeout`.
-* `max-connections` - updated by setting the [Helm parameters](/docs/install/helm-parameters-reference/) `embeddedMariadb.maxConnections`.
+* `max-connections` - updated by setting the [Helm parameter](/docs/install/helm-parameters-reference/) `embeddedMariadb.maxConnections`.

 For more information, see [database considerations](/docs/architecture#database-considerations).